lightbend/paradox/docs/src/main/paradox/overview.md

  * Various @ref[customization](customization/index.md) options allow tailoring Paradox' output to your needs.
 For example,
    @ref[Themes](customization/theming.md) allow customizing the appearance of Paradox-generated documentation.
 Custom directives and themes can be packaged and published as separate sbt plugin @ref[extensions](customization/extensions.md).
+ * @ref[Validation](validation.md) allows further validation of documentation not available at compile time.

 ### Project info